palantir/conjure-java/readme.md

                      endpoint's return value, and each endpoint error.
 Producing JARs with this feature enabled will result in a compile-time break when consumers bump their dependency on the JAR.
 This is because the return types of every endpoint with associated errors will change.
+        --defensiveCollections
+                      Makes immutable copies of collections for union and alias types, respecting the --nonNullCollections flag.

 ### Known Tag Values